-The 6 players Man Utd signed alongside Luke Shaw in 2014 & how they fared
+The 6 players Man Utd signed along with Luke Shaw & how they fared

 Manchester United were at a crossroads when Louis van Gaal arrived at Old Trafford in 2014 and brought Luke Shaw through the door with him.

 The David Moyes experiment had failed and United were facing a season outside of Europe for the first time since 1989-1990.
 The rebuild of Sir Alex Ferguson’s last title-winning squad couldn’t be delayed any longer.
 The summer of 2014 was therefore a busy time for Van Gaal and the United board.

 Herrera was Van Gaal’s first signing, joining from Athletic Bilbao a year after he was supposed to.

 He made 189 appearances across five seasons at the club, winning the FA Cup, League Cup and Europa League.
 Having seen out his contract, he signed a five-year deal with PSG in the summer of 2019, where he remains to this day – and plays regularly despite the presence of a galaxy of stars.

 The midfielder wasn’t the most gifted player, but United fans warmed to him for his work rate and commitment to the cause.